jmicko/coinbot/README.md

 - Environment variables will need to be set.
 There is an example .env file in the root folder named 'env'.
 Change the name to '.env', and change the values appropriately, or you can set the variables in your OS if you prefer.
 Server session secret should be a long string that is not easily guessed, as it is used to identify sessions.
 If you do not change it, anyone with this repo will be able to guess it.
 Setting the NODE_ENV variable to 'production' will generate a cryptographically sound string for you.
 This will log out any users every time the bot is restarted, but is more secure.

-## Available Scripts
+## Server Scripts

-In the project directory, you can run:
+In the server directory, you can run:

+### `npm run dev` in the server directory

+Runs the server with nodemon to watch the files and restart on changes.\
+This is ideal for development, but can cause problems with trade duplication if restarted when maintenance mode is off.

-### `npm run server`
+### `npm run server` in the server directory

 Runs the express server in the backend.\
 This is where the coinbot lives, and must be done.\
 This will call the server in plain node.js.
 You can choose your own daemon.

-### `npm run dev` in the root directory
+### `npm run pm2server` in the server directory

-Runs the server with nodemon to watch the files and restart on changes.\
-This is ideal for development, but can cause problems with trade duplication if restarted when maintenance mode is off.

-### `npm run pm2server`

 Beginner friendly production script.\
 Runs the server as a background process so it will continue to run even if you close the terminal.\